-Redis Enterprise brought huge improvements in efficiency, doing a better job with less server infrastructure and allowing us to grow beyond what we could have predicted.
+Redis Enterprise Cloud brought huge improvements in efficiency, doing a better job with less server infrastructure and allowing us to grow beyond what we could have predicted.

 Even if you haven’t heard of Etermax, you’ve likely heard of its mobile games: the wildly popular Trivia Crack and Word Crack, which can have up to 25 million users at peak times.